|Spouse||Svetozar Mašin, Aleksandar Obrenović|

 |Social class||Aristocracy by marriage|

-Before joining Queen Natalija, Draga Mašin at showed a strong sense of language learning at Mrs. Cerman's Institute.
+Before joining Queen Natalija, Draga Mašin showed a strong sense of language learning at Mrs. Cerman's Institute.
 She learned German, French, Christian science, natural sciences and the history of the Serbian people, and wrote small novels and articles for newspapers, also having been engaged in the translation of French and German authors.
-Prior to the age of eighteen, she translated form French a criminal novel of Xavier de Montépin, "Simone & Marie".
+Before the age of eighteen, she translated from French a criminal novel of Xavier de Montépin, "Simone & Marie".
 Her teacher of French was Bogdan Popović, a future academic, anthologist, and aesthetician.
 That is why one part of the Serbian intellectual world loved and appreciated Draga.
 They considered her a very ambitious and influential lady in Belgrade.
 She was a patron of art.
-By her coming to the throne, great help was provided to Zmaj's "Neven" magazine.
+By her coming to the throne, great help was provided to Zmaj's Neven magazine.

 Sekendek, Bogdan.
 "Lunjevice u srpskoj istoriji".
 U Priče o ljudima i događajima koji su menjali svet.
 Knj.3, Manje poznato, ali zanimljivo. Šabac: Zaslon, 2003, str.
 198-220.

 Stolić, Ana.
 Kraljica Draga Obrenović.
 Beograd: Zavod za udžbenike, 2009.

 The author was edited by Milica Đuričić and Marija Bulatović